Are you wondering how to practice elimination communication? This overview of EC 101 will help you get started.

 Diaper-Free Observation Time to Watch for Signals

 This is where diaper free time comes into play.
-It is easier to observe the body language and noises that Baby makes immediately prior to eliminating if Baby is not wearing a diaper.
+It is easier to observe the body language and noises that your baby makes immediately prior to eliminating if your baby is not wearing a diaper.

-If you do not feel comfortable leaving Baby completely bare butt you can do modified diaper free time by dressing Baby in a trifolded prefold cloth diaper with a diaper belt around Baby's waist or a fitted cloth diaper without a cover.
+If you do not feel comfortable leaving your baby completely bare butt you can do modified diaper free time by dressing your baby in a trifolded prefold cloth diaper with a diaper belt around his waist or a fitted cloth diaper without a cover.
 You will be able to see or feel immediately when the cloth diaper becomes wet and can easily and quickly change the prefold.

 Start by preparing an area for diaper-free time.
 Protect bedding or carpet by laying down a waterproof pad.
 Begin by practicing diaper-free time for half an hour per day for two to three days.
 If you are still uncertain of your baby's signals, feel free to practice diaper-free time for half an hour or a few hours in a row once a week or once a day.

 Once you are aware of your baby's elimination signals, you can drop diaper-free observation time to once per month.
-It is a good idea to still practice diaper free observation time every now and then, since Baby's signals are likely to change over time, especially alongside other changes like becoming mobile.
-Remember, EC does not require Baby to be "diaper free" all the time.
+It is a good idea to still practice diaper free observation time every now and then, since your baby's signals are likely to change over time, especially alongside other changes like becoming mobile.
+Remember, EC does not require your baby to be "diaper free" all the time.
 It is fine to use diapers as back-up until your communication is strong enough to move on to training pants or underwear.

-During diaper free time, as soon as you notice your baby eliminating ,make your chosen cue sound, such as "psss" for pee and a grunt for poo.
+During diaper free time, as soon as you notice your baby eliminating, make your chosen cue sound, such as "psss" for pee and a grunt for poop.
 Quickly clean up the mess and continue observing.

 Common Signals of the Need to Eliminate:

-Signals for the need to pee or poo vary from baby to baby and also throughout an individual baby's stages of development.
+Signals of the need to pee or poop vary from baby to baby and also throughout an individual baby's stages of development.
 To make it easier to know what to watch and listen for, here is a list of some common signals: